Image 1 of 1

 “These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.”

-Banaba leaf has been used in traditional Filipino and Southeast Asian medicine for centuries to treat diabetes.
-It contains corosolic acid, which mimics insulin and helps glucose enter cells more efficiently.
+Have been used throughout Asia for thousands of years to help with diabetes.
+It contain corosolic acid which mimics insulin and helps glucose into the cells more effectively.

 🔬 Study highlight: Research shows banaba leaf extract can significantly reduce blood sugar and improve lipid profiles in type 2 diabetics.
 (Liu et al., 2001, Diabetes Research and Clinical Practice)

-Nicknamed “sugar destroyer”, gymnema helps reduce sugar cravings by blocking sweet taste receptors and promoting regeneration of pancreatic beta cells.
+Helps reduce sugar cravings by blocking sweet receptors (drinking it with water) and promoting regeneration of pancreatic beta cells.

 🔬 Study highlight: Clinical trials show that gymnema can lower fasting blood sugar, HbA1c, and insulin levels in diabetics.
 (Shanmugasundaram et al., Journal of Ethnopharmacology)

-Clove is a potent spice packed with eugenol, which has antioxidant and anti-inflammatory effects.
-It enhances insulin function and slows carbohydrate digestion.
+Contains eugenol which has antioxidant and anti-informatory effects.
+It also helps improve insulin function in slows carbohydrate digestion.

 🔬 Study highlight: Clove extract was found to improve insulin sensitivity and reduce post-meal glucose spikes.
 (Kuroda et al., 2012, British Journal of Nutrition)